william-j-pyle/AncestryAssistant/Documentation/Theme.md

 ## Application Font

-The Default font for this project is:
+The Default font for me project is:

 *Segoe UI Historic*